mzucchelli/cloud-final/README.md

 In TravisCI, create the following environment variables with the values you entered in your env-configmap: API_URL, AWS_COGNITO_CLIENTID, AWS_COGNITO_USERPOOLid, AWS_REGION
 In TravisCI, create a DOCKER_USERNAME and DOCKER_PASSWORD environment variable with your dockerhub credentials Trigger your first build.
 The environment variables must be set in travis before the build because the frontend is a production build with the values baked in from the webpack
 When complete, update the image in your 2 deployment yaml's with the build number that just completed and was pushed to your dockerhub (it's in the tag).
+Update the number in this file with each build to ensure the most recent gets pulled.
+Could be useful to copy the file and put the version number in the file name and commmit, so you can easily deploy any version.
 Also, replace mzucc with your dockerhub username kubectl apply -f env-secret.yaml kubectl apply -f env-configmap.yaml kubectl apply -f backend-deployment.yaml